-Organisation Description and contact details NSPCC helpline for adults Helping adults protect children 24 hours a day.
-For help and support, including anyone needing advice about female genital mutilation, young people affected by gangs, concerns
+Organisation Description and contact details

+NSPCC helpline for adults Helping adults protect children 24 hours a day.
+For help and support, including anyone needing advice about female genital mutilation, young people affected by gangs, concerns that someone may be a victim of modern slavery contact the NSPCC trained helpline counsellors on:

-Organisation Description and contact details that someone may be a victim of modern slavery contact the NSPCC trained helpline counsellors on: • Text 88858 • 0808 800 5000 • help@nspcc.org.uk NSPCC helpline Report Abuse in Education Bespoke helpline for children and young people who've experienced abuse at school, and for worried adults and professionals who need support and guidance: • 0800 136 663 • help@nspcc.org.uk NSPCC Whistleblowing Advice Free advice and support for professionals concerned about how child protection issues are being handled in their organisation: UK Safer Internet Centre professional advice line Helpline for professionals working with children and young people in the UK with any online safety issues they may face themselves or with children in their care: 0844 381 4772 helpline@saferinternet.org.uk Police Anti-Terrorist Hot Line number 0800 789 321 National Domestic Abuse Helpline Hosted by Refuge , Helpline 0808 2000247 Operation Encompass Resources for schools include free advice from an Education Psychologist about how best to support children via National Helpline 0204 513 9990 Report harmful online content UK Safer Internet Centre - report online harm.
-A national reporting centre that has been designed to assist anyone in reporting harmful content online CEOP - to report online sexual abuse or the way someone has been communicating online Report Abuse in Education helpline Young people who have experienced abuse at school and parents and teachers who are concerned about sexual abuse in education settings can call the Report Abuse in Education helpline on 0800 136 663 or email help@nspcc.org.uk Harmful Sexual Behaviour Support Services SWGfL Harmful Sexual Behaviour Support Service for the children's workforce 0344 2250623 or email hsbsupport@swgfl.org.uk Stop it now!
-For worries about a child's sexual behaviour, 0808 1000 900
+Text 88858 0808 800 5000 help@nspcc.org.uk

+OrganisationDescription and contact detailsNSPCC helpline Report AbuseBespoke helpline for children and young people w ho've in Education experienced abuse at school, and for worried adul lts and professionals who need support and guidance: • 0800 136 663 help@nspcc.org.uk NSPCC Whistleblowing Free advice and support for professionals concern Advice how child protection issues are being handled in the organisation: neir • 0800 028 0285 bood 028 0285 help@nspcc.org.uk UK Safer Internet Centre Helpline for professionals working with children ar nd vouna professional advice line people in the UK with any online safety issues the themselves or with children in their care: , , • 0844 381 4772 helpline@saferinternet.org.uk helpline@saferinternet.org.uk Police Anti-Terrorist Hot Line 0800 789 321 number National Domestic AbuseHosted by Refuge, Helpline 0808 2000247Helpline Operation Encompass Resources for schools include free advice from an Psychologist about how best to support children via National Helpline 0204 513 9990 • · · · Report harmful online content UK Safer Internet Centre - report online harm, reporting control that has been designed to appreciate that has been reporting centre that has been designed to ass in reporting harmful content online sist anyone CEOP - to report online sexual abuse or the w /av someone has been communicating online , Report Abuse in Education • Young people who have experienced abuse a t school and helpline parents and teachers who are concerned about abuse in education settings can call the Repor t Abuse in Education helpline on 0800 136 663 or email help@nspcc.org.uk Harmful Sexual Behaviour SWGfL Harmful Sexual Behaviour Support Se children's workforce 0344 2250623 or email rvice for the hsbsupport@swgfl.org.uk Stop it now!
+For worries about a child's sexual behaviour 0808 1000 900